Carmel, Indiana

 Carmel (/ˈkɑːrməl/) is a suburban city in Hamilton County, Indiana, United States, immediately north of Indianapolis.
 With a population of 99,757 as of the 2020 census, the city spans 49 sqmi across Clay Township and is bordered by the White River to the east and the Boone County line to the west.

 Carmel was home to one of the first electronic automated traffic signals in the country, and constructed 155 roundabouts between 1997 and 2025.
 The city is designed with walkability and pedestrian wellbeing in mind, with trails, parks and green spaces being common.
-It is one of the wealthiest cities per capita in the United States, with an average Median household income of 134,603$.